tradovate/example-api-js/tutorial/WebSockets/EX-12-Calculating-Open-PL/README.md

 ## Setting Up the UI
-If you're following along with the live project, you'll notice we have some simple controls already in place in the `index.html` file.
+If you're following along with the demo project, you'll notice we have some simple controls already in place in the `index.html` file.
 We also have a lot of the boilerplate work done in the `app.js` file, like referencing our document objects and acquiring credentials.
 With that being done, we can focus on the meat of the problem.

-The first thing we should do is pull up any existing positions we may hold.
-Conveniently this is available to us via the `'user/syncrequest'` endpoint.
+First, let's setup a way to make buys or sells to modify our position, just in case we don't already hold any positions on our demo account.
 In `app.js`, look at the `setupUI` function.
 We will add some code:

 ```js
 const setupUI = () => {